manaswini1419/Mindful-Muse/README.md

 ## Academic Note
 This project was created for educational purposes with permission to use AI tools, following faculty instructions on AI-assisted development.

+## Disclaimer
+Mindful Muse is not a therapy or medical application.
+It does not provide mental health diagnosis or treatment.
+The application is intended only for mindfulness, emotional awareness, and self-reflection support.